-- Ÿ review of historical and prospective financial information; - Ÿ on-site visits; - Ÿ interviews with management, employees, customers and vendors of the potential portfolio company; - Ÿ review of senior loan documents; - Ÿ background checks; and - Ÿ research relating to the company's management, industry, markets, products and services and competitors.
+- review of historical and prospective financial information; - on-site visits; - interviews with management, employees, customers and vendors of the potential portfolio company; - review of senior loan documents; - · background checks; and - research relating to the company's management, industry, markets, products and services and competitors.

 Upon the completion of due diligence and a decision to proceed with an investment in a company, the principals leading the investment will present the investment opportunity to our investment adviser's investment committee, which will determine whether to pursue the potential investment.
-All new investments will be required to be reviewed by the investment committee of our investment adviser, which currently consists of Messrs.
-Penn, Chang, Giannetti and Williams, subject to final approval by Mr. Penn.
-As our investment adviser adds senior investment professionals subsequent to this offering, our investment adviser may add them to its investment committee.
+All new investments will be required to be approved by a consensus of the investment committee of our investment adviser, which currently consists of Mr. Penn.
+As our investment adviser adds senior investment professionals subsequent to this offering, we would expect those senior investment professionals to serve as members of our investment adviser's investment committee.
 The members of our investment committee will receive no compensation from us.
-These members will be employees or partners of our investment adviser and will receive compensation or profit distributions from our investment adviser.
+Such members will be employees or partners of our investment adviser and will receive compensation or profit distributions from our investment adviser.